 The support coordinator must assist the recipient in completing the "Environmental Accessibility Adaptation Job Completion Form" and any other associated documentation to request prior authorization.
-(See Appendix D for information on obtaining a copy of this form) The local Human Services Authority or District, hereafter referred to as the local governing entity (LGE), must approve the request prior to any work being initiated.
+(See Appendix D for information on obtaining a copy of this form) The local Human Services Authority or District, must approve the request prior to any work being initiated.

-The environmental accessibility adaptation(s), whether from an original claim, corrected claim, resubmit or revision to the POC, must be accepted by the recipient/family, fully delivered, installed, operational, and completed in the current POC year in which it was approved.
+The environmental accessibility adaptation(s), whether from an original claim, corrected claim, resubmit or revision to the POC, must be accepted by the recipient/authorized representative, fully delivered, installed, operational, and completed in the current POC year in which it was approved.
 Payment will not be authorized until written documentation which demonstrates that the job is completed to the satisfaction of the recipient has been received by the support coordinator.